 EUHT-5G system supports mobility by using the network control and STA-assisted handover mechanism.

 The network provides measurement configuration information to STA.
-According to the network configuration information, when the STA detects that the threshold of start-up measurement is satisfied, the STA initiates measurements of neighboring cells; when the STA detects that the threshold of measurement report is satisfied, the STA reports the measurement results to the network.
+According to the network configuration information, when the STA detects that the condition of handover is satisfied, the STA send “handover request” message to the network.

-In the handover process, the source CAP decides whether to initiate the handover procedure based on the measured results reported by the STA.
-The source CAP initiates a handover procedure and sends a "CAP Handover Request" message to the target CAP when the source CAP judges that the handover condition is satisfied.
+In the handover process, the serving CAP decides whether to initiate the handover procedure based on the measured results reported by the STA.
+The serving CAP initiates a handover procedure and sends a "CAP Handover Request" message to the target CAP when the serving CAP judges that the handover condition is satisfied.
 The message carries service flow info, security info, etc. The info helps the target CAP establish Radio Bearer and restore Air Interface data transmission.

 The target CAP provides some information to help the STA have access to the target CAP.
-The target CAP sends the information to the source CAP through the "CAP Handover Response" message.
-Then the source CAP sends the information that can be used in the target CAP to the STA by sending the "Handover Command" message through the air interface so as to help the STA access the target CAP when it hands over.
+The target CAP sends the information to the serving CAP through the "CAP Handover Response" message.
+Then the serving CAP sends the information that can be used in the target CAP to the STA by sending the "Handover Command" message through the air interface so as to help the STA access the target CAP when it hands over.

-For some data flow services that are required to support lossless handover, in the handover process, the source CAP will forward the buffer memory of the target CAP the data packets that have been sent to the STA through the air interface and have not received ACK from the STA.
-Meanwhile, the source CAP also forwards the buffer memory of the target CAP the data packets newly received from the network side in the handover process.
+In the lossless handover process, the CAP-S will forward the the data packets to the CAP-D, including the data packets received from core network but have not been sent to STA, and the data packets that have been sent to the STA by CAP-S but CAP-S have not received ACK from the STA.

-The STA synchronizes and accesses the target CAP according to the information received from the source CAP in the "Handover Command" message.
+The STA synchronizes and accesses the CAP-D according to the information received from the CAP-S in the "Handover Command" message.

 The target CAP sends a “Path Update" message to the CN (Core Network) to notify the path of the change.
-The source CAP receives a “Path Release” message from the network and releases the STA information.
+The serving CAP receives a “Path Release” message from the network and releases the STA information.

 Through the above control plane and user plane procedure, the STA completes the handover procedure and establishes a new radio connection with the target CAP for data transmission.